Chrispresso/GridWorld/README.md

 `grid_world.py --train -c "C:\users\chris\documents\custom_setting.config" --save-checkpoint "C:\users\chris\documents\new_checkpoints" --save-stats "C:\users\chris\documents\custom_setting.csv"` will begin training with a custom config file, saving checkpoints to a folder which will be created, and saving stats under a file which will also be created.<br>
 `grid_world.py --train --run-in-unity` will begin training with all default parameters and will run within Unity.<br>
 `grid_world.py --test "C:\users\chris\documents\checkpoints\checkpoint_20000.tar" --run-in-unity` will begin testing an saved checkpoint within Unity.<br>
+`grid_world.py --train --run-in-unity --time-scale 5` will begin training with all default parameters and run within Unity at 5x speed.<br>